SURFnet/eduxchange-eu-tech-docs/registration.md

 ![service details](./images/registration/3.png)

 5. Under `Technical Information`, select `Authorization Code Flow` and `Refresh Token`.
-Enter the redirect url as the domein name where the enrollment receiver can be reached, and add `/redirect_uri/`.
+Enter the redirect url as the domain name where the enrollment receiver can be reached, and add `/redirect_uri/`.

 ![Technical Information](./images/registration/4.png)

-6. Add a comment in  the `Additional information` mentioning this is a euroteq service.
+6. Add a comment in  the `Additional information` mentioning this is a EuroTeQ service.
 7. Submit the form.
 You will receive a confirmation email